Vikash Dhorasoo: Coaching career

 In July 2009, he became chairman of French football club L'Entente SSG.

 Personal life

 Dhorasoo is an Indo-Frenchman of Indo-Mauritian origins.
-His ancestors were Telugus from Andhra Pradesh, India who migrated to Mauritius in the last century.
+His ancestors were Telugu from Vizianagaram, India who migrated to Mauritius in the 19th century.

 After his dismissal from PSG in 2006, Dhorasoo became a professional poker player for Winamax.
-He quit the game in September 2011 after a defeat at the Partouche Poker Tour in Cannes.
-He earned $527,453 in his poker career, and as of November 2020 is ranked 142nd on France's all-time winners.
+He stopped playing professionally in September 2011 after a defeat at the Partouche Poker Tour in Cannes.
+He earned $527,453 in his poker career, and was ranked 142nd on France's all-time winners in November 2020.

 Dhorasoo's favourite music group is Belle and Sebastian and his favourite author is Jonathan Coe.

 Dhorasoo is married and father of two daughters, born in 2003 and 2005.

-He has spoken out against bigotry and in 2003 he started actively supporting Paris Foot Gay, a football club which combats homophobia and other discrimination in the sport.
+He has spoken against discrimination and in 2003 he started actively supporting Paris Foot Gay, a football club which combats homophobia and other discrimination in the sport.